tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 */
 ```

-Dynamic arrays are also called **slices** in D and whenever we take a slice of an array we create a structure with another `length` and `ptr` property.
+Dynamic arrays also called slices in D.
-Read more about dynamic arrays [here](https://ddili.org/ders/d.en/slices.html).
+The specifics of slices and their implementation goes beyond the topic of the blog post (also read about slices [here](https://ddili.org/ders/d.en/slices.html)).

 ```d
 int[] arr = [2, 0, -1, 3, 5];